-Azafady, email@example.com, www.madagascar.co.uk.
-Join award-winning charity, Azafady, to volunteer on a variety of development projects in the coastal regions of southeast Madagascar.
-Project areas include health/sanitation, sustainable livelihoods and conservation; there is something for everyone on this project!
-Programs run for 10 weeks, 4 times per year starting in October, January, April and July.
-Please see website for details.£2000 donation requested.
+Azafady.
+Join an award-winning charity to volunteer on a variety of development projects in the coastal regions of southeast Madagascar.
+Project areas include teaching, health/sanitation, sustainable livelihoods and conservation; there is something for everyone on this project!
+As a volunteer, you will have the opportunity to work on a range of educational schemes, gaining a valuable insight to the many challenges faced by communities living in and around Fort Dauphin, while making a real difference to the lives of some of the poorest people on the planet.
+Please see website for details.

 Emperor Scuba Schools, www.emperordivers.com.
 Schools at El Gouna, Hurghada, Marsa Alam, Hamata or Sharm El Sheikh.
 Career-development program for divers who want to gain instructor status.
 Assistance given with job-finding.